ArzaniTesting/ArzaniTesting.github.io/README.md

   * know how to design beautifully simple mind maps

 __Postman__
-  * Knowladgable how to create bug reports.
+  * Understanding on how to create and send requests to test and validate APIs.
-  * Able to create bug tracking projects.

 ## Courses